blahosyl/dinner-party/README.md

 @nobe4 and [Zerina Johansson](https://code-institute-room.slack.com/archives/C01DVU37QG4/p1713290110344539) helped me solve the issue of [printing out the user input in a `try/except` loop](https://github.com/blahosyl/dinner-party/commit/bed421e4bbbe1400df09fcfde4d71438d585d7b1).

 @nobe4 also gave me valuable advice on organizing code, and helped me solve the [bug in displaying the correct user input in a `try/except` block](https://github.com/blahosyl/dinner-party/issues/41).

+Finally, I would like to thank an enthusiastic apha tester who wished to remain anonymous.

 ### Content